cnr-ibba/SMARTER-database/docs/data-import.rst

 before importing datasets into the SMARTER-database.

-Converting genotypes to ILLUMINA TOP
+Converting genotypes to Illumina TOP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All the received genotypes are converted in **illumina TOP** format: this coding